International

 | top | pdf |

 Crystals are objects in the physical three-dimensional space in which we live.
 A model for the mathematical treatment of this space is the so-called point space, which in crystallography is known as direct or crystal space.
-In this space, the structures of finite real crystals are idealized as infinite perfect three-dimensional crystal structures (cf. Section 8.1.4[link]).
+In this space, the structures of finite real crystals are idealized as infinite perfect three-dimensional crystal structures (cf. Section 8.1.4link to section).
 This implies that for crystal structures and their symmetries the surfaces of crystals as well as their defects and imperfections are neglected; for most applications, this is an excellent approximation.

 The description of crystal structures and their symmetries is not as simple as it appears at first sight.
 It is useful to consider not only the above-mentioned point space but also to introduce simultaneously a vector space which is closely connected with the point space.
 Crystallographers are used to working in both spaces: crystal structures are described in point space, whereas face normals, translation vectors, Patterson vectors and reciprocal-lattice vectors are elements of vector spaces.